Yoneda Lemma for Simplicial Spaces: Comparison with Quasi-Categories

-\begin{corone} The covariant model structure on $\s_{/S}$ is a localization of the Joyal model structure with respect to the set of maps $\Delta[0] \to \Delta[n] \to S$. \end{corone} \begin{remone} Essentially we proved that the two Quillen equivalences that Joyal and Tierney introduced remain an equivalence after we localize both sides.
-Theoretically, we could have just proven these theorem using the fact that localizing with respect to the "same" maps on both sides preserves Quillen equivalences.
+\begin{remone} Essentially we proved that the two Quillen equivalences that Joyal and Tierney introduced remain an equivalence after we localize both sides.
+Theoretically, we could have just proven these theorems using the fact that localizing with respect to the "same" maps on both sides preserves Quillen equivalences.
 However, the issue is that we didn't have a good enough understanding of the localization of the Joyal model structure (i.e. it is not clear which maps we are localizing with respect to).
 It is just after this proof that we get a clear sense of the localizing maps. \end{remone}